Crafts That Double as Lesson Reminders

 Have kids make cards with encouraging verses or reminders that they can put in their lunch boxes or backpacks.

 "God loves you."
 "You are special."
 "Be brave."
-Simple messages that remind them of lesson when they're at school.
+Simple messages that remind them of the lesson when they're at school.

 Some kids make extras to give to friends.
-Some keep them for days when they're having hard time.
+Some keep them for days when they're having a hard time.
 Some trade them with siblings.

 Window Clings for Car Rides